songbangyan/lwbtn/docs/user-manual/index.rst

 ^^^^^^^^^^^^^^

 Onpress event is the first in a row when input is detected active.
-With nature of embedded systems and various buttons connected to devices, it is necessary to filter out potential noise to ignore unintential multiple presses.
+With the nature of embedded systems and various buttons connected to devices, it is necessary to filter out potential noise to ignore unintential multiple presses.
-This is done by checking line to be at stable level for at least some minimum time, normally called *debounce time*, usually it takes around ``20ms``.
+This is done by checking line to be at the stable level for at least some minimum time, normally called *debounce time*.
+Usually it takes around ``20ms``.
-See :c:macro:`LWBTN_CFG_TIME_DEBOUNCE_PRESS` configuration option to set debounce time.
+See the :c:macro:`LWBTN_CFG_TIME_DEBOUNCE_PRESS` configuration option to set debounce time.

 .. figure:: ../static/images/btn-events-press.svg
     :align: center